srid/horizon/README.md

 The default is `outside_micro` (stackato.local).

-For sandbox mode:

-1. Get ~/.ec2 and ~/Downloads/ec2-??? (asksrid)
+For sandbox mode, first get ~/.ec2 and ~/Downloads/ec2-??? (ask srid).
-2. Run `scripts/copy-sandbox-db` get sandbox db

 ## Development mode